Far InfraRed Therapy

 The Future of PEMF and FIR Therapy

 Clearly, one of the most promising areas for FIR is in combination with other technologies such as PEMF.
-Although there isn’t much research on their combined effects, they operate through slightly different mechanisms and this appears to be synergistic when they are used together.
+Although there isn’t much research on their combined effects, they operate through slightly different mechanisms and appear to deliver an even more powerful effect when used together.

 This interaction between the two energies is exactly what we see in Nature: almost all life on Earth absorbs a combination of energies in the form of Earth’s magnetic field and the infrared light energy from the Sun.